Our Vision

 house

 A Board of Directors was formed and became incorporated under the name “Nova Vita Women’s Shelter Incorporated” in October 1982.
-The name Nova Vita comes from the Latin “Nova Vitae” meaning “new life” and epitomizes our goal of helping abused women and children who have experienced abuse make the transition to a new life, free from violence.
+The name Nova Vita comes from the Latin “Nova Vitae” meaning “new life” and epitomizes our goal of helping women and children who have experienced abuse make the transition to a new life, free from violence.

 Nova Vita Women’s Shelter Incorporated opened with 18 beds on June 1, 1983 and on that very first day a woman and her two children were welcomed into the safety of the newly renovated house, our emergency shelter on Chatham Street.